 Trapp then made an extraordinary offer: if any of the older men among them did not feel up to the task that lay before him, he could step out. (p.
 2)

-Neither did the German leadership lack awareness of the psychological damage such acts can cause upon the soldiers involved.
-For the following order by, Colonel Montua of the Police Regiment Centre was issued:
+Neither did the German leadership lack awareness of the psychological damage such acts can cause to the soldiers involved.
+The following is the order issued by Colonel Montua of the Police Regiment Centre:

 The battalion and company commanders are especially to provide for the spiritual care of the men who participate in this action. (p.
 14)

 The soldiers also understood how evil their actions were.

 Upon learning of the imminent massacre, Buchmann made clear to Hagen that as a Hamburg businessman and reserve lieutenant, he “would in no case participate in such an action, which defenseless women and children are shot.”
 He asked for another assignment. (p.
 56)

 However, not every soldier protested, and neither did they take Trapp’s offer to step out of the killing line.
 According to Browning, the two main reasons for this were conformity and habitation.